Mukeshupreti/spring-microservices-v3/JpaLearning/Relationship.md

+1. one to one :  Person   Licence(R)
+2. one to Many:  customer phonenumber(R)
+3. Many to Many: Project Programmer(R)
 ### one to One (instance variable where mapped by is there is owner entity to relation will maintain in that table Eg: here Licence)
 ![img_3.png](img_3.png)
 ![img_4.png](img_4.png)